James H. Higgins: Governor of Rhode Island

 Higgins was sworn into office on January 3, 1907.
 In his inaugural speech, he built upon the themes of his campaign, warning that "the evils of lobbying" had compromised the state government to "a disgraceful extent," and that the power of lobbying had become "an exclusive and oppressive monopoly" in the hand of Brayton, a "coarse and venal boss" who was operating out of the Rhode Island State House offices of High Sheriff of Providence County, General Hunter C. White.
 Higgins' attacks on "Braytonism" were echoed in The New York Times, which in February published an article on "Rhode Island's Despot," alleging that "for forty years Brayton's control over the General Assembly, and consequently over all legislation, has been practically absolute".

 In March 1907, Higgins wrote an open letter about Brayton to White: "Year in and year out he has occupied and used your office for his vile purposes, with your knowledge and consent ... clean this moral and political pest out of your office."
 White took no action, but in July Brayton resigned from the Executive Committee of the State Central Committee of the Republican Party.

 In November 1907, Higgins won a second one-year term over a challenge by Republican Lieutenant Governor of Rhode Island, Frederick H. Jackson.
 Higgins declined to seek a third term as governor.

+A number of laws concerning workers were also passed during his tenure.

-Later life
+Later life and death

 In November, 1908, Higgins married Ellen F. Maguire of Pawtucket.
 In 1912, he ran unsuccessfully as a Democratic candidate in the United States Senate election in Rhode Island.

 Higgins died September 16, 1927.
 He is buried at St. Mary's Cemetery in Pawtucket, Rhode Island.